VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 * That it should be possible to execute the acceptance tests automatically.

-To achieve these goals the team used [SpecFlow][specflow].
+To achieve these goals the domain expert paired with a member of the test team and used [SpecFlow][specflow] to specify the core acceptance tests.

 ### Defining acceptance tests using SpecFlow features

-The first step is to define the acceptance tests in the language used by SpecFlow.
+The first step is to define the acceptance tests using the SpecFlow notation.
 These tests are saved as feature files in a Visual Studio project.
 The following code sample from the **ConferenceConfiguration.feature** file in the Features\UserInterface\Views\Management folder shows an acceptance test for the Conference Management bounded context.
 A typical SpecFlow test scenario consists of a collection of **Given**, **When**, and **Then** statements.
 Some of these statements include the data that the test is uses.

 ```